 You can face consequences for distributing any of this material to someone who is under the age of 18, as N.R.S.
 201.259 defines a minor to include anyone under this age.
 The penalties for distributing material depicting sexual conduct to a minor are defined in N.R.S.
 201.265, which identifies many different kinds of unlawful distributions or exhibitions.
 Under N.R.S.
 201.265, you can face consequences not just for directly distributing the material to minors but also for distributing such material to adults in a manner or location that would allow the minor access to the material.

-You can also be charged for portraying yourself as parent, guardian, or spouse of a minor for purposes of facilitating exposure to obscene or potentially harmful materials, or for misrepresenting your age as 18 or older for purposes of obtaining material that is harmful to minors.
+You can also be charged for portraying yourself as a parent, guardian, or spouse of a minor for purposes of facilitating exposure to obscene or potentially harmful materials, or for misrepresenting your age as 18 or older for purposes of obtaining material that is harmful to minors.

 The offense as defined under N.R.S.
 201.265 is a misdemeanor offense.